dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## Example pipeline

-The following steps can be used to compute the DFE from a set of L values:
+The following steps can be used to compute the DFE from a set of simulated L values:

 0) Prerequisites
-1) Simulate a set of pairwise identity by state lengths L that have a certain distribution of selection coefficients (can be a probability distribution or a point estimate) from alleles that have a certain frequency f in the present.
+1) Simulate a set of pairwise identity by state lengths L that have a certain distribution of selection coefficients (can be a probability distribution or a point estimate) from alleles that have a certain sample allele frequency f in the present.
-2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)
+2) Generate the table that computes the likelihoods Likelihood(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper).
-3) Generate a table that computes the likelihoods of L(alpha, beta, allele frequency, Demographic scenario | L) for two parameters alpha and beta of a partially collapsed gamma distribution (see equation 3 from our paper).
+3) Generate a table that computes the likelihoods Likelihood(alpha, beta, allele frequency, Demographic scenario | L) for two parameters alpha and beta of a partially collapsed gamma distribution (see equation 3 from our paper).
 4) Use the L values to compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.
-5) Estimate the DFE from DFEf
+5) Estimate the DFE from DFEf.

-We also provide the following scripts to calculate L:
+We also provide scripts to calculate L from genomic data.
+If you compute the L values, we recommend that you do step 6) and then estimate the demographic history using step 7).
+Then go over steps 2) to 5) to infer the DFE from the collection of L values

 6) Calculate L from data

-And an example of our ABC algorithm to estimate demographic history:

 7) ABC algorithm to estimate the demographic history

 ## Step 0) Prerequisites

-You need to compile the following programs.
+You need to compile the following programs to run any of the steps.
 Some programs require the gsl library.
 More information on how to install it can be found in the PReFerSim manual at https://github.com/LohmuellerLab/PReFerSim

 cd PReFerSim